Skip to content

 Why Ditto Transcripts Is Right For You

-Our highly trained, U.S.-based human transcriptionists are adept at handling any quality audio.
-With our 12+ years of experience being a full-service transcription company, you will get back completed transcripts with 99% accuracy rates guaranteed or your money back.
-You’ll have plenty of information to share in your newsletter, blog article, or social media post if that is how you will use your completed transcripts.
+Our highly trained, U.S.-based human transcriptionists are used to handling most types of audio.
+With years of experience as a full-service transcription company, you will get back completed transcripts with >99% accuracy rates guaranteed or your money back.

 We transcribe: